xiix0/scam/README.md

-You're a card which will have to be dealt with.
+Q:	What's the difference between a Mac and an Etch-a-Sketch?
+A:	You don't have to shake the Mac to clear the screen.